Rishiofficial432-432/lexus/approach.md

-# Lexus: In-Depth Technical Explanations
+# LEXUS: In-Depth Technical Explanations

-This document provides a detailed, precise explanation of each key feature within the Lexus application, breaking down the core logic and algorithms that power them.
+This document provides a detailed, precise explanation of each key feature within the LEXUS application, breaking down the core logic and algorithms that power them.

 ---

 ## 1. Core Architecture: Local-First & Privacy-First

-Lexus is architected as a **local-first application**.
+LEXUS is architected as a **local-first application**.
 This is the most critical design choice, ensuring user privacy and full offline capability.

 -   **Data Storage:**
     -   **`localStorage`**: Used for storing smaller, structured data like tasks, journal entries, settings, and other widget states.
 Data is serialized to JSON strings for storage.